vdhulst/idavie_docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-iDaVIE-v: immersive Data Visualisation Interactive Explorer for volumetric rendering
+iDaVIE: immersive Data Visualisation Interactive Explorer for volumetric rendering
 =====================================================================================

 .. index:: Table of Contents